okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 ## Chef Client

 How do we apply the recipes from the cookbooks from the Chef client?
 How do we call multiple recipes at once?

+We can use a cook book to define the scenarios here.